alienpup/news/republicnews120.md

 # RMS Republic News - Scrapbook Page 120

-## (Article 1) Daily Wireless Stories of the Sea Told by Jack" Binns, Hero of the Republic
+## Daily Wireless Stories of the Sea Told by Jack" Binns, Hero of the Republic

----

-## Fourth of a Series of Articles Binns the 'C.O.
+### Fourth of a Series of Articles Binns the 'C.O.
 D." Man Romance of Wireless Wireless Telegraphy

----

-## Tells To-Day a Story of Love Along the Wireless Waves, When Cupid Sounds the "C. Q. D."
+### Tells To-Day a Story of Love Along the Wireless Waves, When Cupid Sounds the "C. Q. D."

----

 ### Copyright, 1909, by The Press Publishing Co.
 BY JOHN ROBINSON BINNS, The Republics Famous “C. Q. D." Man.